What Is Neubrutalism?

 Panda CSS

-CSS-in-JS library with a fully neubrutalist marketing site.
-Developer tools have been a natural home for the style.
+CSS-in-JS library with a fully neubrutalist marketing site — 4px 4px 0 0 black shadows and 3px solid black borders straight from the production stylesheet.
+Dev tools are a natural home for the style.

 What Comes Next?